corndel-swe/java-supportbank/README.md

 abandoned by the contractor, and there are a number of steps we need to take to get it working.

-Fortunately, the original developer was practising TDD, so there are some tests to guide us!

 ## Getting started

 1. Make sure your machine is set up according to the instructions with